-- Name This is the name of the mailing list.
+• Name - This is the name of the mailing list.
 Subscribers will see this name for the list on the web form when they subscribe.
-LISTSERV Maestro users will see the name of the list in the default hosted list target group that is automatically created when the list is populated with subscribers.
-See Section 13 Hosted Recipient List Target Groups for more details.
-Data administrators will see the list name in the dataset tree. - Internal Description The internal description is seen by users working within the Maestro User Interface. - Public Description The public description of the list appears on the subscription web form.
+LISTSERV Maestro users will see the name of the list in the default hosted list target group that is automatically created

+- Internal Description The internal description is seen by users working within the Maestro User Interface. - Public Description The public description of the list appears on the subscription web form.
 If subscribers are permitted to select the lists they want to join and can view and change their subscription settings, having accurate descriptions will help them accomplish those tasks.